Trump-backed Perdue challenges Georgia Gov Kemp to GOP brawl

 “We have a divided party in Georgia right now.
 Forget about me, it’s divided,” Perdue said.
 “And a lot of people feel like that the people in power haven’t fought for them, and caved in to a lot of things back in 2020 that didn’t have to be done.”

-Perdue joins a slate of Trump-backed candidates in Georgia Republican primaries, including Herschel Walker running against Warnock, state Sen. Burt Jones running for lieutenant governor and Rep. Jody Hice running for secretary of state.
+Perdue joins a slate of Trump-backed candidates in Georgia Republican primaries, including Herschel Walker running against Democratic Sen. Raphael Warnock, state Sen. Burt Jones running for lieutenant governor and Rep. Jody Hice running for secretary of state.

 Other Republicans have already been trying to challenge Kemp, including former Democrat Vernon Jones and GOP activist Kandiss Taylor.
 Jones, who had courted Trump’s endorsement, called Kemp and Perdue “two peas in a pod” on Sunday.